hschwaiger-usgs/volcano-ash3d-projection/README.md

   `make check`

 This will run several forward projections and verify that inverse projections produce the original input parameters.
-Additionaly, the forward projections will be tested against the proj4 library.
+Additionally, the forward projections will be tested against the proj4 library.

 To install the library and module, edit the `INSTALLDIR` variable of the makefile